-- 3.1 The ELSA Law Review is a Flagship Project of ELSA and constitutes the Law Review of ELSA.
-It shall publish original peer-reviewed submissions, the publication of which shall further the vision, purpose and means of ELSA. - 3.2 The ELSA Law Review shall be managed by the Editorial Board.
+3.1 The ELSA Law Review is a Flagship Project of ELSA and constitutes the Law Review of ELSA.
+It shall publish original peer-reviewed submissions, the publication of which shall further the vision, purpose and means of ELSA.

+3.2 The ELSA Law Review shall be managed by the Editorial Board.
 The Editorial Board shall consist of the Vice President in charge of Academic Activities of the International Board of ELSA, the Director for Publications and at least two Academic Editors.
 The Editorial Board shall create and annually update the Authors' Guidelines.

-- 3.3 The ELSA Law Review shall be peer-reviewed by the Academic Board for the purpose of ensuring its academic quality and credibility.
-The Academic Board shall be appointed by the International Board of ELSA and consist of individuals with the requisite expertise to conduct a credible, high quality peer review. - 3.4 The ELSA Law Review shall be revised and published with an ISSN, either online or physically and if possible by a professional publisher, to ensure a high-quality standard.
-The Vice President in charge of Academic Activities of the International Board of ELSA shall actively search for a stable professional publisher for the ELSA Law Review in the future. - 3.5 The primary topic of the ELSA Law Review shall be human rights law.
-Each issue of the ELSA Law Review may have additional topics selected by the Editorial Board. - 3.6 The ELSA Law Review shall be published in accordance with the Publication Cycle: - a.
+3.3 The ELSA Law Review shall be peer-reviewed by the Academic Board for the purpose of ensuring its academic quality and credibility.
+The Academic Board shall be appointed by the International Board of ELSA and consist of individuals with the requisite expertise to conduct a credible, high quality peer review.

+3.4 The ELSA Law Review shall be revised and published with an ISSN, either online or physically and if possible by a professional publisher, to ensure a high-quality standard.
+The Vice President in charge of Academic Activities of the International Board of ELSA shall actively search for a stable professional publisher for the ELSA Law Review in the future.

+3.5 The primary topic of the ELSA Law Review, as well as any additional topics, shall be selected by the Editorial Board.

+3.6 The ELSA Law Review shall be published in accordance with the Publication Cycle:

+- a.
 A volume of the ELSA Law Review shall be published each term. - b.
 The call for submissions shall open no later than the 1st of September and close no later than the 1st of December.